Ajowi254/Utibu-Health/README.md

     9. Run the app with python app.py You should be redirected to port 5000.

 3. *Frontend Setup*:
-    1. Navigate back to the project directory and then to the client directory with cd ../client.
+    1. Navigate back to the project directory and then to the client directory with cd client.
-    2. Install the required packages with npm install.
+    2. Install the required packages with npm install
-    3. Start the app with npm start.
-The app will open to port 3000.
+    3. Start the app with npm start and the app will open to port 3000.

 ## FLOW OF THE APP
 1. *Login Page*: